Skip to main content

 Biochemical Changes Elevated estradiol levels.
 An expected consequence of increased testosterone production via aromatization.
 Monitored via regular blood work.

 This evidence-based understanding of the long-term safety profile is reassuring.
 It demonstrates that for appropriately selected and monitored patients, clomiphene citrate is a well-tolerated and sustainable therapy.
 The dialogue about safety is one of awareness and proactive management, ensuring that the therapeutic benefits are achieved with minimal risk.
-The data shows that significant are rare, and the more common side effects are mild and often manageable through clinical adjustments.
+The data shows that significant adverse events are rare, and the more common side effects are mild and often manageable through clinical adjustments.

 Academic